 very thin so it tears easily), interrupting the circuit, and triggering the alarm.
 Just like microswitches, metal

 foil detectors are easy to install and inexpensive, but they can be even

 more conspicuous, which means a savvy intruder will generally

 work around them will find some other way to enter the building.

 Magnetic reed switches

 Artwork: A reed switch like this (fixed to a door frame) has two metal contacts inside that held apart by a nearby magnet (hidden in the door itself).
-If the door opens, the magnet moves away, the contacts spring together, a current flows through the reed switch, and the alarm goes off.
+If the door opens, the magnet moves away, the contacts spring apart, the current no longer flows through the reed switch, and the alarm goes off.

 Artwork: An inertia switch is typically made from a metal ball (red) that slides back and forth to or from a pair of metal contacts (black).
 In its usual position, the ball is well away from the contacts.
 If the object the switch if attached to moves, the ball slides towards the contacts, activates the circuit, and triggers the alarm.